Get the FREE one-click dictionary software for Windows

 - screw

-Derived forms: driven in, drive-ins, drove in
+Derived forms: drives in, drive-ins, drove in, driven in, driving in

 Encyclopedia: Drive-in